marialyk77/Coffee-Rewards/README.md

 ```

--**Age:** Rows with an age of 118 were removed.
+-**Age:**  2.175 rows with an age of 118 were removed.
 Filtering out these rows also eliminated all null entries in the 'Gender' and 'Income' columns.

 ![image](https://github.com/user-attachments/assets/1fb84450-eb25-4396-81b4-7aecfbe7a250)